 UWM is located in one of Milwaukee’s safest neighborhoods, the upper east side.
 Nonetheless, we take campus safety seriously.
 The university has its own police department with more than 35 officers working 24 hours a day, seven days a week.
 They patrol the campus on foot, bicycle and car, and provide services that include self-defense training, jump-starts and help for those locked out of vehicles, and various community policing programs.

 Students are automatically signed up for email safety alerts sent by the UWM Police Department, and they can get text messages regarding emergencies and potential threats if they provide a cellphone number.

 Students walking at night can get safety escorts to locations within a few blocks of campus, and those going farther can get free rides from Be On The Safe Side (B.O.S.S.).

 Don’t worry.
-Norris Health Center is open year-round and provides a wide array of medical services.
+The Student Health and Wellness Center is open year-round and provides a wide array of medical services.
 University Counseling Services provides mental health care, and wellness events are held regularly on campus.
 Students also have access to YOU@UWM, a digital well-being program that fosters physical and mental health by providing information, connecting students to campus resources and offering opportunities for self-reflection.

 The Panther Family Portal will keep you informed and connect you with resources at UWM.